 This is a practice that has gone on for hundreds of years but is being sold to us as a new liberation of freedom of choice over our own bodies.
-I’m a Bible-believing Christian and I am told that men should love women like their sisters and husbands should love their wives like Christ loves the church.
-That may sounds prude and backward to some, but that is a feminism I can get behind.
+I’m a Bible-believing Christian and I am told that men should love women like their sisters, and husbands should love their wives like Christ loves the church.
+That may sound prude and backward to some, but that is a feminism I can get behind.
 A feminism where women are honored and loved as people, not as objects or trade.

-Some may say, “your a white female who grew up in privilege, what does your opinion matter anyway.”
+Some may say, “you’re a white female who grew up in privilege, what does your opinion matter anyway.”
 Well, let me give you a little background on myself.
 Yes, I am white and was born into privilege.
 I was born to 2 parents who owned a house.
 My dad was a pastor and my mom stayed home.

 As a small child, we had 4 live-in foster children.
 Unfortunately, at the age of 3, my dad suffered a massive brain aneurysm.
 He became permanently disabled and my family lost everything.
-All of the foster children had to go to other homes and we moved to a trailer park that we could not afford as my mom struggled to find work as someone without any job experience outside of the home.
+All of the foster children had to go to other homes and we moved to a trailer park that we could not afford, as my mom struggled to find work as someone without any job experience outside of the home.

 My parents divorced and I spent a lot of time after that alone with my brother as my mom worked.
 My mom had to claw her way back out of the loss of everything and there were many times when she had to dig through the trash to make sure we were fed.